Industries requiring a blue card to work or volunteer with children

 We check and monitor people who work in these industries and help organisations to create safe environments for children.
 However, the blue card system does not apply to every environment where a child may be present and not everyone needs a blue card.

 The blue card system is regulated by 2 pieces of legislation:

 - Working with Children (Risk Management and Screening) Act 2000 (the Act)

 - Working with Children (Risk Management and Screening) Regulation 2020.

 To require a blue card, a person’s paid work, volunteer, student or business activities must fall within the scope of one of the 16 categories of regulated employment or 12 categories of regulated business.

 Organisations should not adopt a policy requiring individuals to obtain a blue card if the work they are doing is not regulated by the blue card system.
 If a person’s activities do not fall within the categories of regulated employment or business, a blue card is not needed.

-Whether a person needs a blue card will depend on several factors including the environment in which the work is performed, type of work and frequency of work.
+Whether a person needs a blue card will depend on several factors including the environment in which the work is done, type of work and frequency of work.

-We have created resources to help the following industries determine when a person needs a blue card:
+We have created resources to help the following industries decide when a person needs a blue card:

 - babysitting services